CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: Introduction

+Our paper reviewed previous CBDC solutions and proposed a framework that provides overall operating architecture and customized consensus algorithms to satisfy different CBDC technical features.
+Section II shows three CBDC technical features: performance, security and privacy.
+Compared with previous works, we have the following contributions: \begin{enumerate} \item We propose a framework to recommend and verify CBDC related technical solutions in consensus algorithms and operating architectures. \item We are the first to split consensus algorithms into different components, significantly improving the efficiency to design customized consensus algorithms. \item We improve the CBDC operating architecture to solve the business secrecy issue. \end{enumerate}

+Specifically, we propose an evaluation sub-framework that provides holistic CBDC solutions covering CBDC technical features in Section III-A and build a verification sub-framework to verify the feasibility and rationality of proposed solutions in Section III-B. Finally, we integrate both sub-frameworks into one framework, called CEV Framework.

+The evaluation sub-framework involves the consensus algorithm and operating architecture.
+Consensus algorithm works for forming data consistency among participants \cite{RAFT}.
+It impacts many CBDC technical features directly, including performance, privacy and security.
+For example, the paper \cite{hybrid} studied how blockchain empowers CBDC and proposed a new consensus algorithm to improve CBDC performance.
+However, consensus algorithms have a highly complex impact on CBDC technical features.
+In order to better analyze consensus algorithms, we split them into different components so that we can derive the impacts of each component on CBDC technical features.

+A trade-off \cite{groupCBDC} between CBDC technical features exists in implementing consensus algorithms, which means we can not achieve all simultaneously.
+However, we can improve the operating architecture to compensate for weak CBDC technical features.
+Our paper uses a new operating architecture to solve the business secrecy issue (details in Section II-B).

-After proposing CBDC solutions, we then propose a verification sub-framework to guide CBDC designers to verify proposed solutions.
-The sub-framework needs CBDC designers to build a mathematical model for its choice and verify if it can meet initial expectations on diverse CBDC dimensions, like performance, security, privacy.
-By leveraging this framework, they can judge whether proposed consensus algorithms and operating models are consistent with their preferable evaluation dimensions.
+The verification sub-framework can guide CBDC designers to verify proposed solutions.
+CBDC designers need to build a mathematical model for the solution and verify whether it can meet initial expectations on diverse CBDC technical features, like high performance.
+If they need further adjusting preference on three CBDC technical features, they can go back to the evaluation sub-framework to adjust the previous solution again.

-In summary, our CEV framework includes an evaluation sub-framework to provide CBDC solutions and a verification sub-framework to prove the feasibility of proposed solutions.
-Depending on different national economic and regulatory conditions, CBDC designers can create various consensus algorithms to address specific CBDC needs.
+We then introduce a CBDC scenario to demonstrate the CEV framework in Section IV.
+We used the evaluation sub-framework to propose customized consensus algorithms and followed the verification sub-framework to build a model and verify related CBDC technical features.
+We used empirical experiments to test performance and leveraged formal proofs to verify security and privacy.
+Our framework can give a clear guide to satisfy CBDC technical features for CBDC designers despite different national economic and regulatory conditions (details in Section III.A.1).